-Withhold attention selectively.
 Children, especially preschoolers, crave acceptance and attention.
-Completely ignoring a misbehaving child is effective in curbing minor but annoying behaviour problems, such as whining or complaining.
+Completely ignoring a misbehaving child is effective in curbing minor behaviour problems, such as whining or complaining.
 This technique takes patience on behalf of the parents, but when it is used repeatedly, it can be very effective.

 To resent and fear their parents.

-That aggression works to get people what they want.
-Parents who model aggression by physical punishment encourage their child to use aggression themselves.
+To think that aggression works to get people what they want.
+Parents who model aggression by physical punishment encourage their children to use aggression themselves.